mikependon/RepoDB.NET/pages/releases/core.md

 Please click [here](https://www.nuget.org/packages/RepoDb) to see the actual Nuget package.
 Otherwise, please click [here](https://www.nuget.org/api/v2/package/RepoDb) to download it.

+### RepoDB (v1.12.10-beta4)

+- Compiler update to utilize the customized `DbParameterExtension` class to compliment the compiler's needs for the `NpgsqlParameter.NpgsqlDbType.Unknown`.

 ### RepoDB (v1.12.10-beta3)

 - (Additional Fixes) Bug: Exceptions are thrown when using a custom [PropertyHandler](/feature/propertyhandlers) and a Where Expression to process an Enum value (that has NULL or invalid Enum Id); the Get/Set is never invoked. [#991](https://github.com/mikependon/RepoDB/issues/991)